 I know some people like to think of the motto “I’m on vacation” as a guilt-free excuse to indulge in extra foods and take a break from working out.
 Honestly, staying fit is easier on vacation because there’s no tight schedule to squeeze it into, you’re not exhausted from work or school, and it’s a great way to sight-see if you’re getting active outside.
 Plus you will feel better about any extra snacking you do, knowing it’s being somewhat counteracted by physical activity.
 And exercise keeps me happy and feeling good, so vacation and exercise go together like peanut butter & bananas if you ask me :)

 Back to the Boise River for us, we have an afternoon of rafting.
 Catch ya on the flip side!

-Posted on August 21, 2014, in Blogging, Fitness, Healthy Habits and tagged Boise, college, Dorm Room, exercise, fitness, gym, health, hotel, Idaho, summer, vacation.
+Posted on August 21, 2014, in Blogging -Behind the Scenes, Fitness, Healthy Lifestyle and tagged Boise, college, Dorm Room, exercise, fitness, gym, health, hotel, Idaho, summer, vacation.
 Bookmark the permalink.
 Leave a comment.